ELRabito/ExilePlayerCargoSavingFixes/README.md

 4. Change the datatype for the backpack field in the player table from VARCHAR to TEXT inside your SQL database.
   - This can be easily done with HeidiSQL
+  - Or by running this query

+        alter table player modify column backpack text;

   ![grafik](https://github.com/user-attachments/assets/090038ea-b140-408f-b0e9-aa1390014bbc)

 5. Run the SQL query (Depending on your MsSQL server version) from ExilePlayerCargoSaving_SQL_Fixes.sql to update the backpack column to the new data format.